William Welton (missionary)

-William Welton (1809–1858) was an English clergyman, physician, and surgeon.
+William Welton (1808–1858) was an English clergyman, physician, and surgeon.
 Born and raised in Wickham Market, Suffolk, England, Welton practiced as a surgeon for several years before shifting to study theology and become a medical missionary.
 He is credited with being the first Church Missionary Society doctor to go to China, as he went to Fuzhou (also Fuh-Chow or Foochow), China from 1849 to 1856.
-He was one of two missionaries whose actions instigated the Shen-kuang-szu Incident in 1850-1.
+He was one of two missionaries whose actions instigated the Shen-kuang-szu Incident in 1850–1851.

 Early life and education

-William Welton was born around 1809 in Suffolk, England to Ann Clutten.
+William Welton was born on 9 April 1808 in Suffolk, England, a son of Robert Welton and Ann, née Clutten, of Wickham Market, where he was baptized on 9 May 1808.

 He went on to study medicine and obtained his Membership of the Royal Colleges of Surgeons of Great Britain and Ireland (M.R.C.S.).
 In 1831, he started working as a surgeon and upheld his practice for 12 years.

 In 1842, Welton went to study theology at Caius College in Cambridge, England, from which he graduated with a Bachelor of Arts in 1847.

 Missionary work

 Joining the Church Missionary Society

-Welton sent a letter to the Church Missionary Society on January 31, 1847, offering himself as a Missionary Candidate.
+Welton sent a letter to the Church Missionary Society on 31 January 1847, offering himself as a Missionary Candidate.
 He specifically mentioned China and referred to Rev. E. Moore, Rev. G. Webster, and Rev. P. Salmon, who, in response, vouched for his moral character, piety, and qualifications for missionary work.
 Because of these correspondences, the Clerical Sub Committee of the Church Missionary Society (CMS) stated Welton should be recommended to the Committee of Correspondence as a Missionary Candidate.

-Augustus Buckland in his “The Heroic in Missions: Pioneers in Six Fields” book acknowledges the rarity of starting service work later in life and its benefit:“[Welton] was forty when he entered the service of the Society, an age at which few men seek the mission-field, and yet an age which, combined with experience such as Mr. Welton had enjoyed, fitted him well for a task requiring others qualities beside the ardour commonly associated with youth.”Welton was ordained deacon by the bishop of Hereford in 1848 and joined the Church Missionary Society (CMS) as a medical missionary.
+Augustus Buckland in his "The Heroic in Missions: Pioneers in Six Fields" book acknowledges the rarity of starting service work later in life and its benefit:"[Welton] was forty when he entered the service of the Society, an age at which few men seek the mission-field, and yet an age which, combined with experience such as Mr. Welton had enjoyed, fitted him well for a task requiring others qualities beside the ardour commonly associated with youth."Welton was ordained deacon by the bishop of Hereford in 1848 and joined the Church Missionary Society (CMS) as a medical missionary.